ICT4LT

 Many podcasts and vodcasts now appear on the websites of professional broadcasting stations, e.g. the BBC: http://www.bbc.co.uk.
 You can subscribe to a series of broadcasts by using RSS feeds: see Section 3.5.4 (below).

-First, you need to master the process of making and editing digital recordings: see Section 2.2.3.3, Module 2.2, headed Sound recording and editing software. and Section 2.2.3.4, Module 2.2, headed Video editing software.
+If you wish to create your own podcast you first need to master the process of making and editing digital recordings: see Section 2.2.3.3, Module 2.2, headed Sound recording and editing software, and Section 2.2.3.4, Module 2.2, headed Video editing software.
 Then you have to learn how upload the recordings to the Web, and both these processes vary depending on the tools that you choose to use.
 See:

-There are many Web 2.0 tools that make it easy for you to share your digital audio and video recordings on the Web: see Section 2.1.3, Module 1.5 under the subheadings (vi) Audio tools and (vii) Video tool and screen capture tools.
+There are many Web 2.0 tools that make it easy for you to share your digital audio and video recordings on the Web.
+See:

 Why not get your own students to try their hand at making a podcast or vodcast?
 It will provide them with useful practice in planning, writing and speaking.
 The motivation is that they will be addressing a potentially large public audience who will listen to or view their work.
 If you get your students to make their own recordings, this task needs to be planned and organised in just the same way as teachers planned and organised such tasks in the old days of reel-to-reel recordings.
 The difference is that the new technologies have made the process more flexible and much more exciting.
 See: